w3c/wai-website/pages/about/groups/ariawg.md

 ## Charter

-The group is chartered until January 2027.
+The ARIA Working Group is chartered until January 2027.

 To learn about the group’s focus, scope and deliverables, see the [ARIA Working Group Charter](https://www.w3.org/2025/01/aria-charter).